 For membership, the Sacco accepts members of the Catholic Church and current and former employees of Catholic institutions.
-This is one of the few SACCOs that has strict membership requirements.
+This is one of the few SACCOs that have strict membership requirements.

-The members of Waumini Sacco can borrow up to 3 times the value of their savings and payback with interests rates of 12.5 percent per annum.
-Technically, this is about 1 percent interest rate per month.
+The members of Waumini Sacco can borrow up to 3 times the value of their savings and payback with interest rates of 12.5 percent per annum.
+Technically, this is about one (1) percent interest rate per month.

 9. Hazina SACCO